 Pelvic mesh is one of the largest mass torts in history.
 Makers of these medical devices have paid almost $8 billion in settlements to more than 100,000 women who have had the mesh implanted and suffered complications as a result.

 The polypropylene surgical mesh used in pelvic floor surgeries was also used to repair hernias.
 Like pelvic mesh, thousands of personal injury lawsuits have been filed against the hernia mesh manufacturers.

 The FDA halted sales of pelvic vaginal mesh in April.
 The immediate halt stopped the sale and distribution of surgical mesh products.
 The FDA banned products from Coloplast and Boston Scientific, stating that the companies have failed to demonstrate the effectiveness and safety of these devices.

-Officials advise women that have had transvaginal surgical mesh implanted should continue with their routine check-ups and follow-up care to ensure that the mesh does not deteriorate.
+Officials advise that women who have had transvaginal surgical mesh implanted should continue their routine check-ups and follow-up care to ensure that the mesh does not deteriorate.
 If the mesh and surgery remain intact and there are no other complications, the FDA claims that there is no further action to take.